 A sample of your blood is taken between 10 and 13 weeks of pregnancy.
 At the same time, an ultrasound scan is performed.
 Substances in your blood which are markers of Down syndrome and a specific ultrasound marker will be measured.
-The blood markers are pregnancy associated plasma protein A (PAPP-A) and human chorionic gonadotropin (free beta-hCG).
+The blood markers are pregnancy-associated plasma protein-A (PAPP-A) and human chorionic gonadotropin (free beta-hCG).
 The ultrasound marker is nuchal translucency (NT) thickness.
 In pregnancies with Down syndrome, PAPP-A tends to be low, and NT and hCG tend to be raised.
-The values of these markers are used together with your age to estimate the risk of having a pregnancy affected with Down syndrome.
+The values of these markers are used together with your age to estimate the likelihood of having a pregnancy affected with Down syndrome.

 By using information from both stages, the test is safer and more effective than a test using information from the first stage alone.
 It will better distinguish affected from unaffected pregnancies, reducing the chance that a Down syndrome pregnancy is missed, as well as reducing the chance that you will need an invasive diagnostic test, such as an amniocentesis.

 In that case, we will not be able to report a screening result for the Integrated Test.
 However, you could have screening based on the second stage alone beginning when you are 15 weeks pregnant.